kuym/png-compositor/README.md

 Install libpng in the root directory of the repository and `./configure` and `make` it as you normmally would.
 Then follow the instructions at the top of `png-composite.cpp` to build it.
 You may need to change the paths to libpng if it isn't the same version.

+###Credit
+The code was shamelessly adapted from http://zarb.org/~gc/html/libpng.html